ostojics/nest-wise/docs/MayaVault_ Technical Data Model Document.md

 - **Household Isolation:** Users can only access data from their own household

 This design prioritizes simplicity and trust within household relationships over complex permission systems.

+## **6. Budgeting/Planning Feature**

+### 6.1.
+Overview

+- Users assign planned amounts per category for a specific month.
+- Planning data is stored in `category_budgets`; each row represents a single `(household, category, month)` plan.
+- Computed values like monthly "spent" per category and "available" (`planned - spent`) are derived from `transactions` and are not stored in `category_budgets`.
+- v1 treats months independently (no rollover).
+Each month starts fresh.

+### 6.2.
+Month Semantics

+- `month` uses the format 'YYYY-MM'.
+- The month maps to an inclusive date range from the first to the last day of the calendar month for reporting/aggregation.

+### 6.3.
+Record Creation Strategy

+- Rows in `category_budgets` are created via upsert when a user assigns a planned amount for a given `(category, month)`.
+- No pre-creation of rows for every category/month.
+If there is no plan for a category in a month, there is no row.
+- Future months use the same flow: navigate to a future month and assign values to create those rows.
+- Optional future enhancement: a server-side "clone month" action can bulk-create target month rows from a source month.

+### 6.4.
+Querying Budgets

+- Primary filter is `month`.
+Access is implicitly scoped by the authenticated user's `household_id`.
+- Responses focus on persisted `category_budgets` rows (records that exist) without computed fields or summary meta in v1.

+### 6.5.
+Integrity and Indexing

+- UNIQUE `(household_id, category_id, month)` ensures a single plan per category/month/household.
+- INDEX `(household_id, month)` supports fast retrieval of a household's plans for a month.

+### 6.6.
+Zero Values & Deletion

+- Implementations may delete a row when `planned_amount` becomes zero to keep the table sparse, or keep zero-value rows for history; both are supported by the schema.